20 hours every two years

 - Official transcript, diploma, certificate, statement or affidavit from the sponsor, attesting to attendance

-Documentation verifying completion of all required continuing education shall be accumulated and held by the denturists for two-years following any reporting period, or until notification of audit is received.
-Continuing education documentation must be available and provided to the agency upon request.
+Documentation verifying completion of all required continuing education shall be accumulated and held by the environmental health specialist for two years following any reporting period, or until notification of audit is received.
+Continuing education documentation must be available and provided to the HLO upon request.

-- Licensees failing to obtain the prescribed number of clock hours and/or complete appropriate continuing education content must reapply and meet requirements listed in OAR 331-410-0065.
+- Registrants failing to obtain the prescribed number of clock hours and/or complete appropriate continuing education content must reapply and meet requirements listed in OAR 331-410-0065.

-- Hours of continuing education that are obtained in "excess" of the minimum requirements will not be carried forward as credit for the subsequent license renewal reporting cycle.
+- Hours of continuing education that are obtained in excess of the minimum requirements will not be carried forward as credit for the subsequent registration renewal reporting cycle.

-- Continuing education is required for renewal even if the denturists license has been inactive, revoked or suspended during that period.
+- Continuing education is required for renewal even if the environmental health specialist registration has been inactive, revoked or suspended during that period.